Theatre in Ashland

 Register and pay early!
 The payment deadline for the Summer 2018 program is May 20, 2018.

-To register and pay, make your check or money order payable to Pasadena City College.
+To register and pay, make your check or money order payable to PCC Ashland Fund.
 Mail your payment to John Tyberg, English Division, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003.

 John Tyberg teaches English composition at Pasadena City College.
 He studied dramatic literature at Long Beach State and is an avid theater-goer in the Los Angeles area.
 His professional interests include James Joyce, nineteenth-century Russian literature, and the short story.